 The research analysed how people discover and decide what television to watch.
 Over the summer of 2019 we undertook in-depth semi-structured interviews with 30 participants in their own homes, where they were asked to describe and show us how they found television content to watch.

 For more information on this project, or to discuss the research findings, please contact Professor Catherine Johnson.

-The project is led by Professor Catherine Johnson, working with Lauren Dempsey and Professor Matt Hills, as part of research conducted within the Centre for Participatory Culture.
-The research team consulted with Ofcom to shape the research direction, but the design and analysis of the research was conducted independently at the University of Huddersfield.
+The research team includes Professor Cornel Sandvoss, Professor Matt Hills, Annaliese Grant and Lauren Dempsey.
+The research team consulted with Ofcom to shape the direction of the original Routes to content research, but the design and analysis of the research was conducted independently at the University of Huddersfield.